|Acrolinx Server||5.1, 5.2|

 - To see one usage example, move your mouse over the guideline.
 In the help section, you'll see one example sentence where Acrolinx found the word.

-If you haven't changed anything, click Apply Changes anyway to confirm that everything is fine.
+If you haven't changed anything, click Back to return to the overview page.